Think it’s too late to go to Oxford? Think again! The Oxford University Department for Continuing Education is there to help.

 Over 130 years ago a movement called ‘Oxford Extension‘ began at the University of Oxford.
 This initiative sprang from general educational reforms in the mid-Victorian era, and from a growing national sense of social awareness.

 Today the department still thrives.
 Indeed it is the largest department in the University of Oxford, offering 800 courses a year to over 15,000 students.
-If you are a mature student interested in a second chance here is our guide for mature students.
+If you are a mature student interested in a second chance here is their guide for mature students.

 You are not (yet!) able to study for a degree in philosophy at OUDCE.
 But you can get CATS points (Credit Accumulated Transfer points) which might get you onto a degree course.
 Or you can study for all sorts of other Oxford qualifications.